 By Hank Russell

 To say this year’s election was high-stakes was the understatement of the year.
-With hundreds of thousands turning up at the polls on Election Day — and hundreds of thousands more for early voting — Long Islanders were not just voting for the nation’s future leader for the next four years, they were voting to determine who will represent them in Congress and which party will control the state Legislature.
+With thousands turning up at the polls on Election Day — and thousands more for early voting — Long Islanders were not just voting for the nation’s future leader for the next four years, they were voting to determine who will represent them in Congress and which party will control the state Legislature.
 In addition, voters had the opportunity to vote on whether or not special rights should be codified in the state constitution.

 (The results are from the New York State Board of Elections website.
 All results are unofficial.)